scrabbletank/farhome-rules/dmsguide.md

 #### Ring of Protection +1, +2, +3
 *Wondrous Item, Requires Attunement*

 A strange ring that wards the wearer from danger.
-When making a defense roll, you can spend 1 AP to reroll a number of defense die equal to the rings modifier.
+When making a defense roll you can reroll a number of defense die equal to the rings modifier.

 #### Forceblade
 *Magic Weapon +1*

 A blade that emits a cutting force beyond the edge of its sword.
 Damage dealt with this weapon is considered Force damage.
-You gain the _Cutting Force_ manuever.
+You gain the _Cutting Force_ maneuver.

 ##### Cutting Force
 - **AP Cost:** 6